codingMustache/codingMustache/README.md

 ## Joke of the Day

-What do you call a sheep with no legs?
-A cloud.
+Two fish are in a tank, one turns to the other and says, "how do you drive this thing?"

 ## Daily Trivia

-Laserjet and inkjet printers are both examples of what type of printer?
+How many Hz does the video standard PAL support?
- 1. Dot matrix printer
+ 1. 59
- 2. Impact printer
+ 2. 60
- 3. Daisywheel printer
+ 3. 25
- 4. Non-impact printer
+ 4. 50

 <details>
   <summary>Answer</summary>
-  Non-impact printer
+  50
 </details>